 Bridge end drainage may consist of a single standard concrete flume at each corner receiving deck discharge.
-Limit bypass flow at the flume to 0.20 cubic feet per second.
-Include calculations showing discharge at each bridge inlet, flume, and bypass flow at the flume in the Preliminary and Final Hydraulic Reports.
+Limit flume bypass flow to 0.20 cubic feet per second.
+Include calculations showing discharge at each bridge inlet, flume, and bypass flow in the Preliminary and Final Hydraulic Reports.
 Do not provide flumes at locations where the gutter-line is located on the high side of superelevation.